advantic-au/libmqm-sys/README.md

 - Connect to an IBM MQ server to send and receive MQ messages through the MQI functions
 - Administer IBM MQ server through the MQAI functions

 Functions provided in this crate are the raw `unsafe` functions exposed from the IBM provided library.
-Crate users should build safe rust API wrappers over these functions.
+Developers should build safe rust API wrappers over these functions.

 Compile time dynamic linking and run-time dynamic linking is supported.